Dynamics of quantum Fisher and Wigner-Yanase skew information following a noisy quench: Introduction

-This raises the fundamental questions about the generation of quantum correlations following a noisy quench.
-Have the quantum correlations generated under noisy quench via QCPTs?
-If so, what is the effect from noise on the dynamical behavior?
-To address this question we invoke the dynamics of quantum Fisher information (QFI) and Wigner-Yanase skew information (WYSI) in the noiseless and noisy driven transverse field Ising model (TFI).
+This raises a fundamental question about the generation of quantum correlations after a noisy quench across a QCP.
+If such correlations are generated, how does noise influence their dynamical behavior?
+To address this, we analyze the dynamics of the quantum Fisher information (QFI) and the Wigner--Yanase skew information (WYSI) in the transverse-field Ising model (TFI) under both noiseless and noisy driving.
 QFI \cite{Braunstein1994} is an extension of Fisher information \cite{Fisher1925} to the quantum realm, and is a fundamental concept of quantum metrology \cite{Roy2008,Boixo2007,Boixo2008,Giovannetti2006,Zhang2023}.
 The QFI plays an important role in quantum sensing and parameter estimation because it can provide a bound about the accuracy of quantum estimation, i.e., a larger QFI means a higher precision.
 Apart from quantum metrology, the QFI also connects to other aspects of quantum physics, such as quantum phase transition \cite{Marzolino2017,Wang2014,Wang2017,Yin2019}, entanglement witness \cite{Hyllus2012,Geza2012,Li2013,Boixo2008,Pezze2009,Pezze2016}, uncertainty relations \cite{Gibilisco2007}, the calculation of quantum speedup limit time \cite{Taddei2013}.
-Another quantum version of Fisher information is related the notion of the WYSI information \cite{Wigner1963}.
-WYSI attracted a great deal of attention and is employed to understand entanglement \cite{Chen2005,Li2006}.
+Another quantum version of Fisher information is the WYSI~\cite{Wigner1963}, which has attracted considerable attention and is used to investigate entanglement~\cite{Chen2005,Li2006}.

 In this work, we show that, in the noiseless case, both the two‐spin QFI and WYSI grow monotonically with the ramp time scale $\tau$, approaching their static (adiabatic) values for $\tau\to\infty$, and display characteristic extrema at the quantum critical fields $h_c=\pm1$ and at $h_0=0$ (for the longitudinal coherence).
 In contrast, when a Gaussian white noise of strength $\xi$ is added to the control field, the dynamics of both measures becomes nonmonotonic: each develops a clear maximum at an intermediate ramp time $\tau_m(\xi)$ beyond which coherence is suppressed by dephasing.
 By examining the logarithm of QFI and WYSI versus $\tau$, we establish that in the presence of noise both quantities decay exponentially with $\tau$, and that the $\tau$ which maximizes the information, $\tau_m(\xi)$, scales linearly with the noise variance $\xi^2$.
 These results uncover a direct quantitative link between noise strength and the dynamical generation and degradation of quantum correlations in critical many‐body systems.
 The identical scaling of QFI and WYSI with $\xi^2$ points to a common mechanism governing the competition between coherent defect production and noise‐induced dephasing.
 Such insights are of potential relevance for optimizing ramp protocols in quantum annealing and metrological schemes, where tuning the quench rate in the presence of unavoidable noise can maximize the usable quantum coherence.